wp-plugins/tweester/readme.txt

 Tested up to: 3
 Stable tag: 0.1

 This plugin allows you to show a list of twitter users who tweeted a selected text.
-It can be used to list people who support your cause for example and display them in a WP page.
+It can be used to list people who support your cause for example.

 == Description ==